emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 If the server agrees to resume the session, Phase 2 is bypassed entirely.
-If the server does not agree to resume the session, then the server rejects the resumption, and continues with a full handshake.
+If the server does not agree to resume the session, then the server rejects the resumption as per {{RFC9190}} Section 5.7.
+It then continues with a full handshake.
 After the full TLS handshake has completed, both EAP server and peer MUST proceed with Phase 2.

 The following sections describe how a TEAP session can be resumed based on server-side or client-side state.

-### TLS Session Resume Using Server State {#resume-server-state}
+### TLS Session Resumption Using Server State {#resume-server-state}

 TEAP session resumption is achieved in the same manner TLS achieves session resumption.
 To support session resumption, the server and peer